8gears/n8n-helm-chart/README.md

   #      postgresdb:
   #        password: 'big secret'

+  # A list of environment variables to import from configMapRef or secretRef.
+  extraEnvFrom: []
+  #   - configMapRef:
+  #       name: n8n-config
+  #   - secretRef:
+  #       name: n8n-config

   # Extra environmental variables, so you can reference other configmaps and secrets into n8n as env vars.
   extraEnv:
   #    N8N_DB_POSTGRESDB_NAME: